Top Scholarships & Key Resources for Transgender Students

 Eligibility

 This award supports students attending a healthcare related program at an accredited university.
-Examples include, but are not limited to campus-based and online physician assistant programs, nurse practitioner programs, medical assistant programs, and paramedic programs.
+Examples include campus-based and online physician assistant programs, nurse practitioner programs, medical assistant programs, and paramedic programs.

 How to Apply

-Applicants must complete an online application and write an argumentative essay discussing emergency medical care.
+Complete the online application via the scholarship website.
+Submittals include an argumentative essay discussing emergency medical care.

 AvaCare Medical